FunhouseAtelier/remix-v2-examples/06-deploying/06a-with-vercel/README.md

 1. Navigate to [https://vercel.com/new](https://vercel.com/new).
 If you have already signed up for Vercel, linked your GitHub account, and allowed access to a list of repositories, then skip steps 2 & 3.

-2. Click the "Continue with GitHub" button and confirm to GitHub that you want to link your account to Vercel.
+2. Click the "Continue with GitHub" button and confirm that you want to link your GitHub account to Vercel.
+If you have not yet signed up for Vercel, this will create a new Vercel account for you, on the free "Hobby" plan.

 ![Step 2 Illustration](images/step-2.png)

-3. Click the "Install" button to allow Vercel access to a list of some or all of your GitHub repositories.
+3. Click the "Install" button to allow Vercel access to a list of some or all of your GitHub repositories, as you choose.

 ![Step 3 Illustration](images/step-3.png)